Chapter (religion): Collegiate chapter

 A collegiate chapter is a similar body of canons who oversee a collegiate church other than a cathedral.

 General chapter

 A general chapter is a general assembly of monks, typically composed of representatives from all the monasteries of an order or congregation.
 The equivalent meetings of provincial representatives of Franciscan orders is called a Chapter of Mats.

+Catholic orders of nuns or sisters also often hold general chapters, periodic governing assemblies of the order that vary in geographic scope from congregants within a city to an international gathering.
+These are considered "a graced, holy time" and often involve long preparation of prayer and study to discuss future directions of the order.
+General chapters are also a time to elect officers and leadership (e.g., Mothers).

+Many orders of nuns or sisters have regular internal gatherings known as some form of chapter that differs from "general chapter" – in some cases, these are called simply a chapter.
+These are times for pragmatic, collective discussions about issues relevant to their communal lives (e.g., among the nuns or sisters of a convent).

 Chapter of faults

 A chapter of faults is a gathering for public correction of infractions against community rules and for self-criticism separate from standard confession.

+Some orders of nuns have a resonant practice of sharing their "faults," which differ from the confession of sins.
+For example, cloistered, contemplative Dominican nuns in the U.S. use what they call a regular chapter for this purpose, during which the prioress invites members to accuse themselves of individual faults that go against community good.
+Participants may stand up and say, "Sisters, I accuse myself of (such and such a fault)."
+This exercise in humility is followed by the women prostrating themselves (known as the venia) and the prioress assigning a penance.
+The regular chapter is a demarcated event: "What has been spoken of at Chapter is never spoken of outside of the it."

 Orders of knighthood

 The assembled body of knights of a military or knightly order was also referred as a "chapter”.